Did Jesus Add Grace and Subtract Torah?

 What then shall we say?
 Is the Law sin?
 Certainly not!
 Indeed, I would not have been mindful of sin if not for the Law.
 For I would not have been aware of coveting if the Law had not said, “Do not covet.”
 Romans 7:7

-Then he make sure we don’t think he’s referring to Holy, Righteous and Good Torah:
+Then he make sure we don’t think he’s referring to the Holy, Righteous and Good Torah:

 “So then, the Law is holy, and the Commandment is Holy, Righteous, and Good.”
 Romans 7:12

 Paul clearly understood that Jesus freed us from the Law of the curse of sin and death.
-He also knew that Jesus became the curse, so that in His Spirit we might become the Righteousness of YHVH:
+He also knew Jesus bore that curse, so in Him we might become the Righteousness of YHVH:

 “God made Him who knew no sin to be sin on our behalf, so that in Him we might become the Righteousness of God,” 2 Corinthians 5:21